Holland Park School issued termination warning notice after ‘inadequate’ Ofsted

 Ofsted found that “turbulence” in the school’s leadership had “destabilised” the school community, with many aspects of school life, including pupils’ behaviour, having “declined substantially” since its previous inspection seven years’ ago.

-In May, Holland Park School was found to have a “culture of fear and favouritism” in an investigation by its governors.
+In May, an investigation by governors found there was discrimination in the school against protected characteristics, including overt sexism, Islamophobia and racism.

-The investigation found there was discrimination in the school against protected characteristics, including overt sexism, Islamophobia, and racism.
+A United Learning spokesperson said: “We are very pleased that the regional schools commissioner has recommended – as the governors had also done – that the best way to tackle the serious failings and insularity of the past is by bringing the school into a large collaborative group of schools which shares expertise both locally in west London and nationally and which has a substantial track record of turning around struggling schools. ”

-Holland Park School, United Learning, Kensington and Chelsea Council and Harris Academy, have been approached for comment.
+Holland Park School, Kensington and Chelsea Council and Harris Academy have been approached for comment.

 Register for free to continue reading